saenridanra/palworld-discord-bot-dotnet/README.md

 # Features
 The bot is designed to provide the following features:
-- You can show the server information using the discord command: `!Palworld.ShowServerInfo`
+- You can show the server information using the discord command: `/palworld_online`
-- You can show the server players using the discord command: `!Palworld.ShowPlayers`
+- You can show the server players using the discord command: `/palworld_info`

+The following features can only be invoked by a discord user, that has been added to the bot's admin list:
+- You can save the server state using the discord command: `/palworld_save`
+- You can shutdown the server using the discord command: `/palworld_shutdown <seconds> <reason>`
+- You can kick a player using the discord command: `/palworld_kick <player_name>`
+- You can ban a player using the discord command: `/palworld_ban <player_name> <reason>`
+- You can broadcast a message to the server using the discord command: `/palworld_broadcast <message>`

 # Usage
 If you want to run the bot, you can do so by following the steps below.